CB-Straub/mern-mvp/README.md

 This project is a MVP(minimally viable product) mockup design for an ecommerce shop website using MongoDB, Express.js, React and Node.js.
 (MERN)
 Made to be responsive for mobile applications a "sidedrawer" menu will open if you reduce the screen size to mobile and a hamburger menu will appear top right of the screen.
+Why does hamburger mean three horizontal lines stacked on top of each other?
+What kind of hamburger only has three things on it.
-All design and HTML and CSS are done from scratch without bootstrapping any other software.
+All design and HTML and CSS are done from scratch without bootstrapping any other software, which isnt as hard as you would think, just takes a bunch of time....hence the bootstrap.
+Time is money for some folks.
+I just like to know how to do things.
+I bake my own cookies too.
 The database used for this MVP is MongoDB Atlas.

 Frontend Dependencies:  React, React-Redux(state management), redux-thunk(async middleware), axios, react-router-dom, redux-devtools-extension, react-dom